Welcome to Y1.

 Homework is sent home on Friday and returned by the following Wednesday.
 Children are encourage to read at home everyday and look for learning opportunities out of school.

 Please send in Spelling books by Wednesday - so we can add the next lot of spellings.
 The children take home their Big Maths sheets so you can see how they have got on and they can practice for next time on the back if you wish.
 The numbers have to be the correct way round to get a tick.
 I know this may seem harsh- but to be marked correct in tests that's the rule applied.
-Twenty seconds is all they get - so we have told them to look for the easy ones first and not to stick to the order on the paper.
+Twenty seconds is all they get - so it's not very long.
 Once they have got full marks for 3 consecutive weeks - they move on to the next sheet with 17 sums on it!
 They do have 30 seconds but it looks far more daunting and will take time to build up their speed again.
 We have quite a few who have moved on to this stage and some who are still on the first sheet - so don't worry as they all advance at different rates.

 Class Library System

 As a school we are trying to promote reading and in line with this -

 Our class library is proving very popular.
 Children can select a book and take it home to read with you or for you to read to them and then change it next week for a different one.
 The more books they are exposed to then the greater their vocabulary will be.